 Some foods are high in purines.
-Avoiding eating the foods below frequently or in large quantities can help reduce the risk of a gout attack:
+Avoiding eating the foods below can help reduce the risk of a gout attack:

-- seafood, particularly anchovies, herring, mackerel, sardines, fish roe, mussels and scallops
+- oily fish – anchovies, herring, mackerel, sardines, sprats, whitebait and trout

-- foods or supplements that contain yeast extract, such as Marmite and Quorn
+- foods or supplements that contain yeast or meat extract – Marmite, Bovril, commercial gravy and beer

 If you are overweight, the levels of uric acid in your blood often rise.
 Losing weight will help reduce your uric acid levels significantly.